samdc137/diary/FAQs.md

 ## Why can't I add pictures using a camera, directly on the app?

-- This feature is not currently available, but, it is on my to-do list and would be available soon.
+- This feature is not currently available, but, it is on our to-do list and will be available soon.

 ---

 ## Can other media like audio and video be added to my entry?

 No, audio and video cannot be added to your entries at the moment.

 ---